Creating, managing, and making money with your dropshipping store is hard work but fun, right?

 In line with this principle in a free market system, people can walk into stores and legally purchase branded items for personal use or resale purposes.

-For example, there is no law preventing me from buying genuine Nike trainers at discounted prices during summer sale season then listing them on eBay after I get home.
+For example, there is no law preventing me from buying genuine Nike trainers at discounted prices during the summer sale season, then listing them on eBay after I get home.

 Yes, you can re-sell genuine items that you purchased in their original, unaltered form, without any alterations.
 However, it is not possible to re-sell any items, without prior consent from Nike Inc, that were originally sold outside the European Economic Area (EEA).